Lei1025/lei1025.github.io/_posts/2019-02-19-Google Charts Example with an Algorithm Practice.md

 ### Fetch Data

 > There is one point must be aware, which is `Ajax` is an Async Function.
-We can't not write `return data` in an ajax function, using a function to get the callback data instead.
+We cannot write `return data` in an ajax function, using a function to get the callback data instead.

 ```js
 //using ajax to fetch data then return here as globle variable